icyflame/blog/series.md

       data" and "foreign exchange reserves."
 I had very little understanding of these things and so, I went down a rabbithole trying to understand the function of Central Banks, the tools that are at their disposal and how they deploy them at the right time.

+  absurd-customer-service-problem:
+    name: "Absurd Customer Service: Experiences"
+    description: |
+      Over a few months in the second half of 2021, I faced some strange customer service hurdles.
+They came all at once and took me by surprise.
+I _knew_ that customer service was never supposed to be a fun experience; and I was used to some of the normal struggles.
+But it had been a long time since I had had to experience it at close quarters, and the new customer service landscape of automated voice guidance, chatbots, unreplied emails, and non-existent customer service phone lines left me bewildered.
+If you have a bad experience with a representative of a modern business, the best case is now that the company will hear your story completely and respond to it.
+What their response is has taken a backseat, as customers crave for the empathetic act of listening and catharsis through it.
+This is a 2-part series.
+In the 1st part, I recount 3 experiences of absurdity with different companies and different industries.
+In the 2nd part, I list some of the suggestions which I think will make customer service measurably better.
 ---

 {% assign posts_in_series = site.posts | where_exp: "p", "p.series_id != nil" %}